 This recipe was adapted from My Paris Kitchen by David Lebovitz, via The Saint Jeffreys.
-I substituted boneless, skinless chicken thighs for whole chicken legs and served it with roasted red and sweet potatoes and sautéed spinach instead of over pasta.
+I substituted boneless, skinless chicken thighs for whole chicken legs and served it over sautéed greens, instead of pasta, with roasted potatoes and roasted asparagus on the side.
 I think I need to explore this book a little bit more- I am sure that there are many many more wonderful dishes to pore over… mmmmm…..

 Yield: Serves 6